 Walk your way to health with Gateshead's Red Kites

 The Friends of Red Kites are continuing with free Health walks every Monday afternoon.
 For more information visit the Friends of Red Kites website.

 Where else can I visit and walk in Gateshead's Countryside?

-Most of the Council's countryside sites and nature reserves have free open access.
+Most of our countryside sites and nature reserves have free open access.
 Many of these sites offer a wide range of walking from easy, level surfaced paths to more challenging routes.
 Most of the sites have leaflets to download showing paths and access.

-In addition the council and other organisations such as Durham Wildlife Trust owns or manages a large amount of other accessible natural greenspace sites across Gateshead.
+We, and other organisations such as Durham Wildlife Trust, owns or manages a large amount of other accessible natural greenspace sites across Gateshead.
 Many of these areas, while not managed as countryside sites, are still accessible to the public along paths and trails found there.
 For more information on the total coverage of all greenspaces in Gateshead see the Accessible Natural Greenspace Map (2.3Mb).

 You can also walk on the extensive network of Public Rights of Way in the wider countryside.